shanapu/MyJailbreak/README.md

 - sm_cdstop - Allows the warden to start a STOP!
 Countdown without menu
 - sm_cdstartstop - Allows the warden to start a START!
 STOP!
 Countdown without menu
 - sm_killrandom - Allows the warden to kill a random T
+- sm_math  Allows the warden to start a MathQuiz
 ```
 ##### AdminCommands // ADMFLAG_GENERIC
 ```